Chart Color Schemes

 Health performance in Scone Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Scone Surrounds faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Approximately 54% (~4682 people) have private health cover, compared to 57.5% across the rest of NSW.
+Scone Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is high at approximately 54% of the total population, which consists of around 4,682 people.

 Frequently Asked Questions - Health